 I just realized I haven’t been on a roller coaster in 3 ½ years.
 Three and a half years.
 Guys.
 This is completely unacceptable!
 As one who will take on the tallest, fastest anything, I’m having major thrill ride withdrawals.

+To be honest, the rides at Disney’s Magic Kingdom paled in comparison to Cedar Point’s.
+I know Busch Gardens in Tampa has some pretty thrilling rides, but I’m ashamed to admit I never went when I lived in Sarasota, Florida.
 But, beyond Busch Gardens, is a world of major coasters I’ve yet to experience.
 I’m talking bucket-list-worthy coasters, which led me to add a ‘thrill ride’ category to my bucket list.
-And, here it is:
+And, here it is.

 Ok.
 I gotta start with the tallest in the world.
 This 456 ft monster is also the 2nd fastest in the world at 128 mph.
 Those stats alone make it #1 on my list.